Black Friday Sale Coming Soon

 New York City has the most famous skyline in the world, the greatest museums, the best restaurants, and the coolest bars.
 With so much going on, it’s easy to forget that a city holds so many secrets—hidden, relatively unknown spots waiting for you to discover and enjoy them.
-Enter: Secret places in NYC.

 Through years of walking the streets of New York, we’ve found some of the most amazing secret places in NYC.

 Some are much closer than you think and others are best left to the experts to explore, but all are authentic gems of New York City.
+Here are our favorite secret spots in the city.

 Get yourself into City Hall Station, NYC’s secret station

-If you’re riding the number 6 subway line downtown, the final stop is Brooklyn Bridge–City Hall.
-But if you stay on until the end of the line, you’ll discover a hidden gem: City Hall Station.
 Opened in 1904 as part of NYC’s first subway line, the small station is one of the most beautifully-designed in the city, featuring Guastavino tile vaults, skylights, and Romanesque Revival architecture.
 Now it’s a ghost station and a time capsule from a more elegant (and less crowded) era.
-You can join a tour led by the New York Transit Museum to explore this secret spot.
-Check their events page for tour dates.

 Learn about the bowling alley under the Frick Museum

 New York’s Upper East Side is home to some of the best European art museums in the city, including the Frick collection.
 Housed inside the former home of Henry Clay Frick, it’s as much an architectural experience as it is an art museum.
-With sixteen galleries displaying pieces by Goya, Van Dyck, Chardin, and more, you have to be sure to not miss anything.
+With 16 galleries displaying pieces by Goya, Van Dyck, Chardin, and more, you have to be sure to not miss anything.

-However, art isn’t all this museum has to offer—the cellar of this mansion hides a private bowling alley that Frick added in 1914.
-While the two-lane bowling alley was lost for some time (converted into an archive, actually), today it is restored to its original design.
 Unfortunately, you’re more likely to bowl a few turkeys—that’s bowling lingo for getting three strikes in a row—than getting to see this secret place in NYC is next to impossible unless you are a member of the museum (i.e.: you have made a generous donation) and even then you have to ask nicely.

 Stroll the high bridge in Harlem

 Secret places in NYC aren’t always underground—in fact, this one rises above your head as soon as you enter the city.
 Built in the mid-19th century as part of the Croton Aqueduct, this bridge once carried water from Westchester to Manhattan.
 Today, it’s a wonderful attraction for walkers and park-goers.
-Public access to the bridge that leads walkers over the original pipes closed in the 1970s, but a citizen-led campaign with help from the parks service led to its reopening in 2015.

 To get there, take the 1 train up to the 168-Washington Heights station and walk east to Highbridge Park.
 From there, you can walk across the bridge into the Bronx.
 The bridge affords one of the most breathtaking and unique views of New York City so be sure to take plenty of pictures.